elmar-hinz/home-assistant.tutorial-1.hello-world-card-in-a-hacs-repository/README.md

 ### Check the card is a dashboard resource

-Go to _"Settings > Dashboards"_ and click the the three dots in the upper right hand corner to opmen _"Resources"_.
-You should find an entry similar to `/hacsfiles/hacs.hello-world-card-tutorial/card.js?hacstag=590046610584`.
-If everything went well and you should be able to find the card while editing the dashboard.
+Go to _"Settings > Dashboards"_ and click the the three dots in the upper right hand corner to open _"Resources"_.
+You should find an entry similar to `/hacsfiles/<YOUR-REPO-NAME-HERE>/card.js?hacstag=1234567890`.

 ### Edit the dashboard